stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow user login and sign-up in your application.

+To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document," a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration, including the URIs of the authorization, token, userinfo, and public-keys endpoints.
+The Discovery document for Google's OpenID Connect service may be retrieved from:

 As specified in OpenID Connect Discovery 1.0 https://openid.net/specs/openid-connect-discovery-1_0.html, itsme(r) exposes an OpenID Provider Configuration Document at the following URL

 [https://merchant.itsme.be/oidc/.well-known/openid-configuration](https://merchant.itsme.be/oidc/.well-known/openid-configuration).